Bayuemas Oval

 Bayuemas Oval is a cricket stadium located in Pandamaran, Klang, Malaysia.
-The first recorded match on this ground was in season 2004.
+The first recorded match on this ground was held in 2004.

 The ground is designed and constructed by the New Zealand Sports Turf Institute.
 It features like saucer for excellent drainage system.
 It also hosted matches during 2011 ICC World Cricket League Division Six, 2012 ICC World Cricket League Division Four and 2014 ICC World Cricket League Division Five.

-Bayuemas Oval hosted its first International cricket match between Afghanistan and Hong Kong in ACC Premier League in 2014 where Afghanistan won by 6 wickets.
+Bayuemas Oval hosted its first One Day International cricket match between Afghanistan and Hong Kong in ACC Premier League in 2014 where Afghanistan won by 6 wickets.